 The colorful restaurants that line the main street here serve a wide variety of foods made by Taiwanese indigenous people, the selection of which varies from shop to shop.

 One ubiquitous fixture is sticky rice, mixed with pork, and served inside a bamboo tube.
 Most definitely a taste of Taiwan!

-Although this list has provided a broad survey of Taiwanese food, it’s neither comprehensive nor exhaustive.
+Although this list has provided a broad survey of Taiwanese dishes, it’s neither comprehensive nor exhaustive.
 Here are some of my other favorite Taiwanese dishes:

 - Tea egg (cha ye ji dan or 茶葉雞蛋): These are deceptively simple—eggs hard-boiled and steeped in strong tea—but the result is smooth, creamy and distinctive, especially if you enjoy the famous ones at Sun Moon Lake.

 - Taiwanese rice balls (fan tuan or 飯糰): A classic breakfast food, these balls of sticky rice (which is wrapped around pork floss, tea eggs, and you tiao bread sticks, among other ingredients) are available both from street vendors, as well as in sit-down soy milk shops and other Taiwanese restaurants.

 - Braised pork rice (lu rou fan or 滷肉飯): This rice with juicy braised pork is most famous in the city of Taichung, but you can find it in restaurants all over Taiwan.

 - Stinky tofu (gang chou dou fu or 港臭豆腐): OK, this one is definitely not my favorite!
 On the other hand, many people do believe it tastes better than it smells, so you might want to give it a try.